 Glenhaven suburb profile

-Glenhaven is a picturesque suburb in the Hills District of Sydney, known for its serene environment and family-friendly atmosphere.
-Situated approximately 32km northwest of the Sydney CBD, it offers a blend of rural charm and suburban convenience.
-The area is characterized by spacious properties, lush greenery, and a strong sense of community, making it ideal for families and those seeking a peaceful lifestyle.
-Glenhaven boasts excellent schools, local parks, and recreational facilities, while still being within easy reach of major shopping centres and transport links.
-Its tranquil setting and quality amenities contribute to its appeal as a desirable residential location.
+Glenhaven is a picturesque suburb nestled in the Hills District of Sydney, known for its serene environment and family-friendly atmosphere.
+Located approximately 32km northwest of the Sydney CBD, Glenhaven offers a blend of rural charm and suburban convenience.
+The suburb is characterized by spacious properties, lush greenery, and a strong sense of community, making it an ideal location for families seeking a peaceful lifestyle.
+With access to quality schools, local parks, and shopping centers, Glenhaven provides a balanced lifestyle.
+Its proximity to major transport routes ensures connectivity while maintaining its tranquil appeal.

 Glenhaven property market performance